johnttaylor/foxtail/src/Fxt/Node/TShell/README.txt

-/** @namespace Fxt::Point::TShell
+/** @namespace Fxt::Node::TShell

-The 'TShell' namespace contains the implementation of TShell commands that access Points at runtime.
+The 'TShell' namespace contains the implementation of TShell commands that operate on a Node at runtime.

 */